 For questions, requests and comments, contact the STD section at:

-The Florida Department of Health, in conjunction with county health departments, partner clinics, and private providers, provides screening, counseling, treatment and partner notification services to persons infected with or suspected of being infected with STDs.
-This component includes surveillance with laboratories and other health care providers to ensure rapid reporting, treatment and intervention services.
-Other components include outreach screenings, notification of cases and at-risk persons residing in other public health jurisdictions and rapid response teams to locate and ensure that infected persons, their partners and other at-risk individuals receive appropriate treatment and intervention activities.
+The Florida Department of Health, along with county health departments, partner clinics, and private providers, provide screening, counseling, treatment, and partner notification services to persons infected with or suspected of being infected with STDs.
+Laboratory reporting and surveillance analysis are used to identify and report diseases.
+Other components include outreach events and notification of at-risk persons residing in other public health jurisdictions.
+It is important that rapid response teams locate infected persons and their partners to provide appropriate treatment and intervention activities.

 No one cares more about your baby than you.